Organizational Area: Office of the Chief Investment Officer

 Ensure activities are being performed in accordance with policies and procedures and identify and recommend improvements as deemed necessary.
 Function:ANALYSIS, REPORTING, COMMUNICATION: Percent: 30

-Duty 30: Manage on-going relationships with various service providers including custodians, consultants, etc.
+Duty 20: Support the Operations Manager, Public Assets in managing on-going relationships with various service providers including custodians, consultants, third party data vendors, etc.

-Participate to formulate workflow processes, methods and policies for service provider/consultants and other key relationships as they are related to public investments.
+Participate to formulate workflow processes, methods and policies for service provider/consultants and other key relationships as they are related to public investments and cross-functional project initiatives of the OCIO.

 Duty 60: Review and approve capital call and distribution accounting breakdowns for accuracy.
 Coordinate with the Treasury & Banking team for cash forecasting purposes.
 Function:CASH MANAGEMENT: Percent: 5